Why do I need a License for Communication to the Public of Sound Recordings and Audio Visual Works?

 If the nightclub is sufficiently licensed for dancing and the number of days per year on which dancing takes place, then any DJ working solely in that club or any other properly licensed club would not require a separate license.
 If the DJ is either a mobile DJ operator or plays in unlicensed premises or event/function, then a separate DJ license is required.

 There are regular dance parties at our hotel but we do not organize them – we just provide the premises but do not collect any takings.
-Why should we pay KAMP-PRISK fees?
+Why should we pay KAMP fees?

 If dance parties are held at your premises, it is your responsibility as the owner of the premises to ensure that the appropriate licenses are in place before the event takes place.

-I paid for the CDs, Why do I need a KAMP-PRISK license to play them in my business?
+I paid for the CDs, Why do I need a KAMP license to play them in my business?

 Since the earliest days of commercially released sound recordings and audio visual works, a notice along the following lines has been printed on original tapes, records and CDs or the accompanying booklets or sleeves: “Unauthorised copying, hiring, public performance and broadcasting of this recording is prohibited”.
 Even in the absence of these ubiquitous notices, the provisions of the Copyright Act Cap 130 make it quite clear that the purchaser, or holder in good faith, of a sound carrier like a CD, does not acquire the rights to broadcast, diffuse and communicate to the public the sound recordings that have been acquired, but that these rights are, in fact, held by the copyright and related rights holders.

-How does music add value to the organisations that are licensed by KAMP-PRISK?
+How does music add value to the organizations that are licensed by KAMP Copyright and Related Rights?

-KAMP-PRISK Licence from gives Music Users permission to play music publicly at their business or venue.
+KAMP Copyright and Related Rights License allows Music Users to play music publicly at their business or venue.

-Who needs a music usage licence from KAMP?
+Who needs a music usage license from KAMP Copyright and Related Rights License?

-Any venue, business or person that plays background, recorded, broadcast or live music in public must get a music usage licence from KAMP.
+Any venue, business, or person that plays background, recorded, broadcast, or live music in public must get a music usage license from KAMP Copyright and Related Rights.

 Why is it important to get a music usage licence for my business or venue?